Uyris/uyris/README.md

 ## 🚀 Highlight Projects

 ### 🧠 **GAS Exercise Platform – Insper**
-A web application for high school students from the NGO Somar, featuring:
-- Multiple choice and coding exercises with automatic correction
-- Backend in **FastAPI**, frontend in **React (Material UI)**
-- Authentication, performance tracking, and weekly content release

 ### 🏙️ **Urban Research PWA – Placemaking**
-Progressive web app in partnership with the Architecture and Urbanism team:
-- Backend built with **FastAPI** (hosted on Render)
-- Frontend using **Next.js** (hosted on Vercel)
-- Mobile/tablet/desktop-friendly interface for field data collection

 ### 🧩 **Portal AI**
-Academic project developed with:
-- **Django** backend
-- Frontend using **HTML, CSS, and JS**
-- Organized using agile methodologies (Scrum/Kanban)

 ---